Detecting Objects with Context-Likelihood Graphs and Graph Refinement: Introduction

-Jiang~\etal~\cite{jiang2018hybrid} approaches the problem from a different perspective, and hypothesises that in case a dataset has little information about certain classes, incorporating prior knowledge in the training of a detector should improve detection.
+Amongst existing work on modeling object relations, Jiang~\etal~\cite{jiang2018hybrid} hypothesize that in case a dataset has little information about certain classes, incorporating prior knowledge in the training of a detector should improve detection.
 This prior knowledge could be from another source, or it could even be distilled from the original dataset.
 The authors establish a novel way of explicitly incorporating semantic prior knowledge into a base object detection framework by predicting object-relations from features, creating a graphical representation of the image.
-Xu~\etal~\cite{xu2019spatial} propose to calculate such object relations solely from object features and their spatial orientation without any extra prior information, creating a sparse graphical representation.
-Both these methods are dependent on the correctness of the predicted relations since they are used to refine object features for classification.
-Xu~\etal~\cite{xu2019reasoning} followed up by introducing a different way of leveraging the prior information.
-Instead of creating an explicit graph representation, they utilize high-level semantic representations of all object categories to enhance feature representation.
-Although these works utilize prior information about objects in their problem formulation, they are still dependant on object features, and do not jointly model the objects and their relations.
+Xu~\etal~\cite{xu2019spatial} propose to predict object relations solely from object features and their spatial orientation, without any extra prior information, by creating a sparse graphical representation.
+Both these methods are dependent on the correctness of the predicted relations since they refine the object features for classification.
+Instead of predicting an explicit graph representation, Xu~\etal~\cite{xu2019reasoning} enhance object detection by evolving high-level semantic representations globally, rather than relying solely on visual features.
+This is accomplished through a network that generates a global semantic pool and adapts each object's features by attending to different semantic contexts in the pool, automatically discovering the most relevant categories for feature evolution.
+Although all these works utilize prior knowledge about objects in their problem formulation, they do so consecutively making them critically dependant on the object features.
+Instead, we propose to model the objects and their relations jointly from the start, in order to have a better understanding of the scene and infer better class predictions.